Code of Conduct: 2019-2020 Season

-Fernie Freestyle Ski Club expects its members, parents and staff to behave in a courteous, sportsmanlike and appropriate manner so as not to discredit the Club or cause any undue stress to other Club members, staff or members of the public.
-Coaches, athletes and parents are required to review and sign this Code of Conduct prior to taking part in any Club programs.
+Fernie Freestyle Ski Club (FFSC) expects its athletes, coaches and parents to behave in a courteous, sportsmanlike and appropriate manner at all times or cause any undue stress to other athletes, coaches, parents or the general public.
+Athletes, coaches and parents are required to review and sign this Code of Conduct prior to taking part in any FFSC programs.

-FFSC secondary objective is to create a strong and vibrant community of Athletes, Coaches and Parents.
+FFSC’s secondary objective is to create a strong and vibrant community of athletes, coaches and parents.
 Our community is built through positive participation by athletes, coaches and parents in weekly training, competitions, social events and volunteer efforts.

 2. Clearly communicate personal goals and objectives for the season with the coaches and regularly review performance against goals.
 Adjusting those goals as required or advised.

-3. Respect and honour any and all direction, decisions or other policies which may be developed and communicated by the club administration or coaching staff.
+3. Respect and honour direction, decisions or other policies which may be developed and communicated by FFSC and coaches.

-5. Recognize personal limits, refraining from performing tricks for which the athlete is not physically or mentally prepared, qualified or has otherwise has been advised against performing due to ski conditions or other safety concerns.
+5. Recognize personal limits, refraining from performing tricks for which the athlete is not physically or mentally prepared, qualified or has otherwise has been advised against performing..

-6. Ensure equipment is in sound condition and suitably selected for terrain (e.g. brakes, boot casing, buckles, etc.)
+6. Ensure equipment is in sound working condition and suitably selected for terrain.

-7. When free skiing, ski under control and at a safe speed so as not to scare or endanger other skiers.
-Athletes must obey all posted mountain signs and all verbal or written instructions received from the ski patrol, coaches and/or ski area employees.
+7. Always ski under control and at a safe speed so as not to scare or endanger other skiers.
+Athletes must obey all posted mountain signs and all verbal or written instructions received from the ski patrol, coaches or ski area employees.

-9. Address all concerns about individual or fellow athlete safety during training and competitions directly with a coach and/or Lead Coach
+9. Address all concerns about individual or fellow athlete safety directly with a coach or parent.

-10. Act as an ambassador for Fernie Freestyle Ski Club and the sport of freestyle skiing by presenting oneself honourably and with integrity on and off the hill.
-Show courtesy and cooperation with coaches, fellow athletes, parents, officials and employees while at all venues during training and competition.
+10. Act as an ambassador for FFSC and the sport of skiing by presenting oneself honourably and with integrity on and off the hill.
+Show courtesy and cooperation with coaches, fellow athletes, parents, officials and the general public at all times.

 12. Respect ski and training facility property and equipment; ensuring bags, gear, personal items and garbage are correctly stored or managed.

-13. Assume responsibility for any damage an athlete may have caused directly, or indirectly, to any training facility, competition venue or accomodation.
+13. Assume responsibility for any damage caused directly, or indirectly, to any training facility, competition venue or accommodation.

-14. As a CFSA registered athlete, read, understand and comply equally to the CFSA Code of Conduct.
+14. Read understand and comply equally to the Canadian Freestyle Ski Association’s Code of Conduct.

-1. Advocate for their child’s best interests as they enter, participate in and exit from the sport.
+1. Advocate for their athlete’s best interests as they enter, participate in and exit from the sport.

-2. Promote and support athlete attendance at all required club activities including dry land, ramp, tramp, etc.
+2. Promote and support athlete attendance at all required club activities and functions.

-4. Communicate respectively with coaches, Lead Coach and Board Directors as needed on all aspects of the program.
+4. Communicate respectively with athletes, coaches, Head Coach and Board Directors.

-7. Commit to the specified fundraising activities that form part of the overall program.
+7. Commit to specified fundraising activities that FFSC undertakes.
+(Refer to Volunteer Requirement sheet)

-9. Communicate to coaches or Lead Coach any needs or changes arising from the athlete’s personal life that may affect performance and/or behaviour.
+9. Communicate to coaches or Head Coach any needs or changes arising from the athlete’s personal life that may affect performance or behavior as the parent sees fit.

-10. Act as an ambassador for Fernie Freestyle Ski Club and the sport of freestyle skiing by presenting oneself with integrity on and off the hill by showing courtesy and cooperation with coaches, athletes, fellow parents, officials and employees or customers of all ski areas and other venues during training and competition.
+10. Act as an ambassador for FFSC and the sport of freestyle skiing by presenting oneself with integrity on and off the hill by showing courtesy and cooperation with coaches, athletes, fellow parents, officials and employees or the general public of all ski areas..

-11. Respect and honour direction, decisions or other policies which may be developed and communicated by the club administration or coaching staff.
+11. Respect and honour direction, decisions or other policies which may be developed and communicated by the FFSC or coaching staff.